mohikhan/Conway-Game-Of-Life-Algorithm/README.md

 # Output-of-the-program
 The program ran for 50 generations and the first 3 generations are shown below.
 Alive cells are represented by 1 and dead cells are represented by 0.
-Note that the Universe state 0 is the initial state of the grid/universe with the glider pattern shown in the above picture.
+Note that the Universe state 0 is the initial state of the grid/universe with the glider pattern.
 <p align="center">
   <img width="400" height="700" src="/First 3 generations.png">
 </p>